ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/example_walkthrough.md

 <span class="tips">**Tip:** You can find more information on the Mbed OS configuration tools and serial communication in Mbed OS in the [related links section](#related-links).</span>

-The output transmits the system, CPU, heap, and thread information.
-Note that if you are building with the Mbed OS Bare Metal profile that you will not get thread information.
+The output transmits the system, CPU, heap and thread information.

+<span class="notes">**Note:** If you are building with the Mbed OS bare metal profile, you will not get thread information.</span>

 #### Understanding the output